kriskowal/gtor/README.md

 ```

 If the `stop` value of the range is `Infinity`, the iterator will have no end,
-will never produce a `done` iteration.
+and will never produce a `done` iteration.
 Unlike an array, an idefinite iterator consumes no more memory than an empty
 one.